Sundome: Manga

 Sundome is written and illustrated by Kazuto Okada.
 It was serialized in Akita Shoten's seinen manga magazine Young Champion from May 23, 2006, to October 13, 2009.
 Eight bound volumes of the manga have been released by Akita Shoten between November 20, 2006, and November 20, 2009.
 It has been licensed in English by Yen Press, which released the volumes between January 2008 and December 2010.
 It has also been licensed in Taiwan by Ever Glory Publishing and in Spain by Editorial Ivrea.

 Film

 The manga was adapted into four films.
 All the films are directed by Daigo Udagawa.
 The first film premiered in Japanese cinemas on November 20, 2007.
 The first film was released on a DVD on December 21, 2007, the second DVD on March 23, 2008, the third DVD on December 22, 2008, and the fourth DVD on November 6, 2009.
 The box set containing all four movies was released on November 6, 2009.
-A new film, titled Sundome New and Sundome New 2 was released on 2017.
+Two other films, titled Sundome New and Sundome New 2, were released in April 2017.

 Drama

 A live-action television drama miniseries was announced on October 17, 2023.
 It is directed by Kenichi Kudan with scripts written by Cha Kondō.
-All six episodes are set to premiere on Abema TV on November 1, 2023.
+All six episodes premiered on Abema TV on November 1, 2023.